daniel071/My_Programs/README.md

 that is the preferred method of style, making python code easier to read.

 ### Got any questions?
-If you have any queries please ask us in the issues tab and mark it with the label `question`
+If you have any queries please ask us in the issues tab and select the template labelled `Questions`

 <br></br>